csvance/deep-hammy/README.md

-# DeepHammy - Virtual Hamster Pet
+# DeepHammy - Deep Learning Virtual Hamster
 - The hamster has a set of mandatory survival needs and secondary needs.
 - Meeting a need provides the hamster with a reward over time.
 - The hamster naturally learns to maximize rewards over time.